 And women shouldn’t forget opportunities to help each other.
 At one large, well-known tech company, one woman started an internal women’s mentoring program.

 The tech industry is beginning to focus more on why women leave the sector at mid-career levels rather than ascending into leadership positions.
 But women who want to be successful in tech should also focus on what they can do to avoid mid-career stalls.

-Our Technical Women’s Leadership Journey is a unique program designed to help high-potential women in STEM careers.
+Our Advancing Technical Women program is a unique program designed to help high-potential women in STEM careers.
 The program — based on decades of CCL research — empowers women to break through mid-career barriers and rise to senior technical and leadership roles.